toolboc/azure-iot-nvidia-jetson-deepstream-pnp/README.md

     ![](./assets/thermal.png)

-    At this point, feel free to play around and customize to your desire, there are additional properties and visualiztions that can be used.
+    At this point, feel free to play around and customize to your desire, there are additional properties and visualizations that can be used.
 Once you are satisfied, select "Save".

-    The last step if very important as DPS will fail to register your device if the capbility model has not been published!
+    The last step if very important as DPS will fail to register your device if the capability model has not been published!
 Select "Publish" from the upper right then select "Publish" again on the resulting prompt:

     ![](./assets/publish.png)